SanAntonik/time_counter/README.md

 ### PROGRAM STRUCTURE
 - time_counter.py - the main file of the program.
 The script is supposed to run only from this file!
-- constants.py - here lie rarely changed PATH variables
+- constants.py - here lie DESIRED_MEAN_VALUE constant and rarely changed PATH variables
 - playground.ipynb - the jupyter notebook where it's more comfortable sometimes to test new features
 - .gitignore - what files git should ignore
 - README.md - documentation file